Tramadol 50 mg capsules, hard

 The concomitant use of opioids with sedative medicines such as benzodiazepines or related drugs increases the risk of sedation, respiratory depression, coma and death because of additive CNS depressant effect.
 The dose and duration of concomitant use should be limited (see section 4.4).

 Animal studies with tramadol revealed at very high doses effects on organ development, ossification and neonatal mortality.
-Teratogenic effects were not observed.
 Tramadol crosses the placenta.
 There is inadequate evidence available on the safety of tramadol in human pregnancy.
 Therefore tramadol should not be used in pregnant women.

 Even when taken according to instructions, Tramadol may cause effects such as somnolence and dizziness and therefore may impair the reactions of drivers and machine operators.
-This applies particularly in conjunction with alcohol and other psychotropic substances.
+This applies particularly in conjunction with other psychotropic substances, particularly alcohol.

 The most commonly reported adverse reactions are nausea and dizziness, both occurring in more than 10% of patients.